Nature funding must triple by 2030 to protect land, wildlife and climate

-The inaugural State of Finance for Nature report looked at how to tackle the planet’s climate, biodiversity and land degradation crises, estimating about $8 trillion in investment is needed by mid-century to safeguard natural systems.
+The inaugural State of Finance for Nature report looked at how to tackle the planet’s climate, biodiversity and land degradation crises, estimating about $8 trillion in investment would be needed by mid-century to safeguard natural systems.

+Inger Andersen, executive director of the United Nations Environment Programme (UNEP), told the report launch the amounts required may sound large but “it’s peanuts when we are frankly talking about securing the planet and our very own future”.

+“Our health, the quality of our lives, our jobs, temperature regulation, the housing we build and of course the food we eat, the water we drink” all depend on well-functioning natural systems, she said.

 “It is more an opportunity to see how can you continue to do business, how can governments continue to grow economically - but do so in a way that is more equitable and sustainable.
-It is not impossible,” he added.
+It is not impossible,” he told the Thomson Reuters Foundation.

 Annual investment in nature, excluding money pledged but not yet delivered, totalled $133 billion in 2020, said the report, with public funds making up 86% and private finance the rest.

-A failure to ramp up investments in nature would threaten the goals of the Paris Agreement on climate change, Mulder said, while more animal and plant species would be lost.
+A failure to ramp up investments in nature would threaten the goals of the Paris Agreement on climate change, Mulder warned, while more animal and plant species would be lost.

-Conservation and good management of natural areas, such as parks, forests and wildernesses, is seen as a key tool for nations to protect ecosystems and meet carbon emissions targets.
+Better conservation and management of natural areas, such as parks, forests and wildernesses, is seen as a key tool for nations to protect ecosystems and meet emissions reduction targets.

-Failure to protect such areas can also lead to reputational risks for businesses, while the effects of extreme weather made worse by degraded ecosystems - such as droughts and flooding - can increase costs, said Mulder.
+Forests also provide food and livelihoods, are habitat for wildlife and support tropical rainfall.

+Andersen said protecting natural stores of carbon like forests, peatland and the ocean “is not a substitute for decarbonisation” of the global economy but rather “part of a long-term solution” to safeguard the Earth and its climate.

 BUILD BACK GREENER